jkrathore/Opex_Network_Planning_Case/README.md

 SUPPLY CHAIN PLANNING FOR A GLASS MANUFACTURER

-If you want further information feel free to constanct me on jitendra.kr.rathore@gmail.com
+If you want further information feel free to constact me on jitendra.kr.rathore@gmail.com

 PROBLEM SUMMARY: